 Every person employed by the aviation sector directly, or in aviation enabled tourism, supported another ten jobs elsewhere in the Asia-Pacific region.
 Similarly, $3.20 of economic activity was supported elsewhere in Asia-Pacific for every $1 created by the air transport sector.

 The aviation sector in the Asia-Pacific region employed nearly 4.2 million people directly in 2018.
 Analysis of these workers suggests:

-- 1 million of those people (32% of the total) were in jobs for airlines or handling agents (for example, flight crew, check-in staff, maintenance crew, reservations and head office staff).
+- 1.8 million workers (42% of the total) were employed by airlines or handling agents as flight crew, check-in staff, maintenance crew, or head office staff

-- A further 147,000 people (4%) were employed in the manufacture of civil aircraft (including systems, components, airframes, and engines).
+- 176,000 (4%) were employed in civil aircraft manufacturing, including systems, components, airframes, and engines

 - 80,000 (2%) worked for air navigation service providers in jobs such as air traffic control and engineering

 Airlines, airport operators, airport retailers, navigation services and civil aircraft manufacturers all contribute to GDP in Asia-Pacific countries.
 In 2018, the operations of these businesses contributed $225 billion directly to GDP.

 It is estimated that the aviation sector’s supplier spending supported a further 10.1 million jobs and a $203 billion contribution to GDP.
 In addition, spending by those employed in the aviation sector and its supply chain supported 7.0 million more jobs and a $162 billion contribution to GDP.